Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds

 Again, for more explanations on convex cores we refer to Section~\ref{cocomp}.
 Our result is

-\begin{thm} Let $M$ be as above.
-For each concave large for $M$ spherical cone-metric $d^*$ on $\partial M$ there exists a unique up to isotopy strictly polyhedral hyperbolic metric $g$ on $M$ such that the induced dual metric on $\partial M$ is $d^*$. \end{thm}
+\begin{thm} Let $M$ be admissible.
+For each concave large for $M$ spherical cone-metric $d$ on $\partial M$ there exists a unique up to isotopy strictly polyhedral hyperbolic metric $g$ on $M$ such that the induced dual metric on $\partial M$ is $d$. \end{thm}

 This is a generalization of Theorem~\ref{HR} to arbitrary compact hyperbolic 3-manifolds with boundary.
-We note that the condition of strict convexity in Theorems~\ref{sch1} and~\ref{sch2} implies that the boundary is on positive distance from the convex core.
+We note that the condition of strict convexity in Theorems~\ref{sch1} and~\ref{sch2} implies that the boundary is at positive distance from the convex core.
 Thus, Theorem~\ref{mt} includes a polyhedral version of Theorem~\ref{sch2}.
 When the boundary of $M$ touches the convex core, the dual metric degenerates to a pseudo-metric, hence the condition of strict polyhedrality in Theorem~\ref{mt} is necessary to have a well-definite dual metric on $\partial M$.
-In Section~\ref{polyhsec} we explain that the conditions on $d^*$ are also necessary (again, this is non-trivial only for the condition of largeness for $M$).
+In Section~\ref{polyhsec} we explain that the conditions on $d$ are also necessary (again, this is non-trivial only for the condition of largeness for $M$).

 The only previously known case of Theorem~\ref{mt} was established by Schlenker in~\cite{Sch5} for so-called \emph{Fuchsian hyperbolic 3-manifolds of the first kind} with convex polyhedral boundary.
 They are homeomorphic to $S \times [-1, 1]$, where $S$ is a closed surface of genus $>1$, and contain an embedded totally geodesic surface isotopic to $S \times \{0\}$.
 See also a paper of Fillastre~\cite{Fil}.
 We note that our Theorem~\ref{mt} answers positively to Question~2 in~\cite{Fil}.
 In the Fuchsian case of the first kind Fillastre also established in~\cite{Fil2} a polyhedral counterpart to Theorem~\ref{sch1}.
 Similar results for the Minkowski and anti-de Sitter 3-spaces were obtained in~\cite{Fil}.